icgc-dcc/dcc-docs/docs/cloud/repositories.md

 #### Download Client Operation

-The manual for the operation of the Genetorrent client can be found at <https://annai.egnyte.com/dl/H87r6b0MCS>.
+The manual for the operation of the Genetorrent client can be found [here](https://annai.egnyte.com/dl/H87r6b0MCS).
 Remember to prepend all download requests with the client specific data path provided in the table above.

 ### ICGC Storage Repositories